Can Neuroblastoma Be Prevented?

 The risk of many adult cancers can be reduced with certain lifestyle changes (such as staying at a healthy weight or quitting smoking), but at this time there are no known ways to prevent most cancers in children.

-The only known risk factors for neuroblastoma (age and heredity) cannot be changed.
-There are no known lifestyle-related or environmental causes of neuroblastomas at this time.
+The only known risk factors for neuroblastoma cannot be changed.
+There are no known lifestyle-related or environmental causes of neuroblastomas.

-Some studies suggest that having mothers take prenatal multi-vitamins or folic acid might lower the risk of neuroblastoma, but further research is needed to confirm this.
-Getting care from a doctor during pregnancy is always an important thing to do for the health of your baby.
+Some studies suggest that having pregnant women take prenatal multi-vitamins or folic acid might lower the risk of neuroblastoma in their children, but further research is needed to confirm this.

 If there is a history of neuroblastoma in your family, you may want to talk with a genetic counselor about your children’s risks of developing the disease.
 It is important to remember, though, that familial neuroblastoma is very rare.